 On behalf of Columbia, Colliers Engineering & Design ("CED") conducted a cultural resource desktop review and assessment for the entire Project.
-The adjustments in the alignment for these small shifts were covered in the original surveys covering the workspace originally surveyed for the entire route, and do not cause any new archaeological or cultural resources impacts as compared to the original Project approval.
+The adjustment in the alignment for this small shift was covered in the original surveys covering the workspace originally surveyed for the entire route and does not cause any new archaeological or cultural resources impacts as compared to the original Project approval.